DoHITB/BigInteger.c/README.md

    * Change on "nqrt" function for performance improvement.
 Root calculation via Bolzano
  * v2.51 (Release)
    * Bugfix on "validateBI"
+ * v3.0 (Major Release)
+   * Deleted unnecesary commented lines
+   * Changed the signature of "subtraction" for "subtract(a, b)"
+   * Deleted function "rev" (unnecesary)
+   * Deleted "min" variable from multiplication
+   * Deleted "a = -1" and "b = -1" validation on multiplication (unnecesary)
+   * Added length on "pMul" function to avoid heap overflow
+   * Change on "sMul" function.
+Instead of doing all the products and then all the add, now it make product-addition loop.
+This way, there are less memory consumption and better performance.
+   * Change on "carryAdd" function.
+Deleted "Do/While" loop (unncesary)
+   * Deleted function "makeBase" (unnecesary)
+   * Deleted function "shift" (unnecesary)
+   * New function iniStr.
+It allocate memory for "toString" function
+   * General code cleansing

 ## How To Configure it?